 It was the summer of 2006.
 I pulled my Explorer into the Walmart parking lot and found a decent parking space.
 As I breezily meandered towards the store I noticed that Ruth's car was parked in the space next to mine.

-a long time member of the church I attend, a retired widow with grown children whom God was calling to the mission field.
+Ruth was a long time member of the church I attend, a retired widow with grown children whom God was calling to the mission field.
 She was selling her house and getting ready to store a few things before she left.

 As I was checking out I saw Ruth finishing up at her own check out line.
 She had purchased several extra-large Rubbermaid storage boxes.
 We walked out together, chatting about how much longer she had until she left and where she planned to live when she returned.